dlee533/just-the-docs/docs/glossary.md

 nav_order: 5
 ---

-Here are some terms and definitions to guide you in this document.
+Below are some terms and definitions to guide you in this document.

 ---